keygen-sh/keygen-api/README.md

 # Keygen

-Keygen is an open source software licensing and distribution API, built for developers, by developers.
+Keygen is an open source-available software licensing and distribution API, built for developers, by developers.
 Use Keygen to add license key validation, entitlements, and device activation to your business's desktop apps, server applications, on-premise software, and other products.